-* Rice output seen lower due to weak rains in eastern regions
+* Rice output seen lower due to weak rains in eastern

 * Huge rice stocks at government warehouses give cushion